Cloud-SPAN/03genomics/index.md

 {% include gh_variables.html %}

-Last lesson you learned how to use the bash shell to interact with your computer through a command line interface.
+In a [previous lesson](https://cloud-span.github.io/genomics03-using-the-command-line/), you learned how to use the bash shell to interact with your computer through a command line interface.
 In this lesson and the next, you will learn more about applying this new knowledge to begin a common genomics workflow - identifying variants among sequencing samples taken from multiple individuals within a population.
 In this lesson we will start with a set of sequenced reads (`.fastq` files) and perform some quality control steps.
 You will also learn about organising a genomics workflow and why metadata is an important consideration.